(20,000+ reviews on Google across 150+ locations)

 The rotator cuff is a key component of the shoulder joint, responsible for the movement of your arm overhead.
 This group of muscles is also very susceptible to overuse injuries, including tendonitis.
-In this short video, Dr. Casey Crisp explains how to know if you may have a rotator cuff injury.
+In this short video, Casey Crisp, DC explains how to know if you may have a rotator cuff injury.
 He also demonstrates three simple exercises to help alleviate rotator cuff pain and prevent future injuries.

 Shoulder tendonitis (or tendinitis) is an overuse injury caused by an inflammation of your rotator cuff tendons.
 A tendon is a flexible band of fibrous tissue that connects muscles to bones.
 Most tendonitis is a result of a wearing down of the tendon that occurs slowly over time, much like the wearing process on the sole of a shoe, which eventually splits from overuse.

 Your rotator cuff consists of four tendons that connect your upper arm bone to your shoulder blade.
 The most common tendon involved in tendonitis is the supraspinatus tendon.
 This tendon is positioned between the humeral head and the acromion bone, which provides a roof above the ball and socket joint.

 Along with shoulder bursitis, shoulder tendonitis is a frequent cause for shoulder complaints, and it’s the most common condition responsible for shoulder tendon pain in people over the age of 40.

 The most common cause of this condition is overuse.
 This means the tendons in the rotator cuff are overworked beyond what they can handle, and over time they eventually become damaged.

 In most cases, this occurs from participating in certain sports and overhead activities that require the arm to move over the head repeatedly.
 Improper technique in any sport is one of the primary causes of overload on tissues including tendons, which can contribute to tendonitis.